Rep. Gallagher bill would force Biden to declassify Wuhan coronavirus lab leak theory intel

 The new House bill, first obtained by Fox News, would force the director of national intelligence to "declassify any and all information relating to potential links between the Wuhan Institute of Virology and the origin of the Coronavirus Disease 2019 (COVID–19), including … activities performed by the Wuhan Institute of Virology with or on behalf of the People’s Liberation Army"

-"Now we know certain facts too that stack up in favor of the lab leak hypothesis," Gallagher said in an interview with Fox News, including information released by the Trump administration that some workers at the Wuhan Institute of Virology were getting sick in autumn 2019.
+"Now we know certain facts too that stack up in favor of the lab leak hypothesis," Gallagher said in an interview with Fox News.
+Those include, he said, information released by the Trump administration that some workers at the Wuhan Institute of Virology were getting sick in autumn 2019.

 WUHAN ‘LAB LEAK' CORONAVIRUS THEORY IN FOCUS AS HOUSE REPUBLICANS DEMAND ANSWERS